Prepared by Nick Griffin (with Jim Hanson)

 OPTION 3: Picture Background

-A. Go online and find a picture to save as a possible background, or use
+A. Go online and find a picture to save as a possible

-fairly decent quality picture.)
+you need a fairly decent quality picture.)

 As you can see here I have right clicked an image I would like to save with a resolution of 1200 x 870

 B. Right click your background à Click Format Background à Click on Picture fill à File… à find your picture and double click it/ok.

 Make Your Picture Work.